bakernoodles/COVID-app/README.md

 1. When the graph is fetching new data for a new region, the previous regional data is still displayed.
 I plan to add a 'Loading data' fix some other time.

 2. I plan to add more error checking if data fails to fetch for whatever reason.
+Also, the data being fetched can either come back extremely fast, or take a few seconds(probably due to heavy use worldwide).

 3. While not necessarily a bug, I recognize that I could do better with the file organization.
 I can and I WILL do better next time.